 The three men sued in state court and each obtained jury verdicts of $10,000 in compensatory damages and $45,000 in punitive damages.
 The union appealed, but the Supreme Court of Virginia affirmed.

-Superme Court says the term 'scab' is common parlance in labor disputes
+Superme Court said 'scab' is common parlance in labor disputes

 On further appeal, the U.S. Supreme Court reversed in an opinion authored by Justice Thurgood Marshall.
 He noted that Section 7 of the National Labor Relations Act (NLRA) gave employees rights “to form, join, or assist labor organizations.”